joelkino/FFPP/README.md

 Open **cmd/terminal** and navigate (`cd`) to the folder that contains the project file (CIPP-API-ALT.csproj).
 If you cloned the repository to your home directory this will be `cd ~/CIPP-API-ALT/CIPP-API-ALT` .

-Run the command `dotnet user-secrets init` and this will create a project specific secrets container identified by a GUID for us at the following locations:
+A project specific secrets container identified by a GUID will exist at the following locations after we add our first secret:

 - Windows: `%APPDATA%\Microsoft\UserSecrets\`

 - macOS/Linux: `~/.microsoft/usersecrets/`

-Now that our project secrets container has been made, it is time for us to populate it with secrets.
-To stash secrets in the project secret container, when we are in the project folder with **cmd/terminal**, we run `dotnet user-secrets set "[secret_name]" "[value]"`.
+To add secrets in the project secret container, when we are in the project folder with **cmd/terminal**, we run `dotnet user-secrets set "[secret_name]" "[value]"`.
 An example of saving the TenantId secret would be `dotnet user-secrets set "TenantId" "goatfloater.onmicrosoft.com"`.
 We can repeat this step for all the secrets listed below.

 We must be sure to stash the following secrets in our secrets cache (**CASE SENSITIVE**):